 Though you may have wondered: Does the Jones Act apply to cruise ships? you now know that this law provides potentially lucrative compensation for injured ship employees.
 We know maritime law can seem confusing, and our lawyers are willing to answer any questions you have about your injury claim.

-Contact Grossman Attorneys at Law maritime attorneys online or at (800) 940-8048 for a free consultation.
+Reach out to the Grossman Attorneys at Law maritime attorneys online or at (800) 940-8048 for a free consultation.
 We can discuss your experience and inform you of your legal options.
 If you hire us, we work on contingency, which means you don’t pay us until we win you money.

 We know you’ve suffered enough at the hands of the cruise industry, and we’re ready to help you take the first step toward justice.
 Contact us today to get started on your Jones Act claim.